CSUSBIndependentStudy/centos/GIT.md

 userdel --remove $1
 ````

-Here is a script that adds an additional public key for an account.
+Here is a script that adds an additional public key for an account;
+it takes the account id as an argument.

 ````
 # append.sh